*Updated March 10, 2016*

 I also have added in very, very small amounts of Lithium-Orotate to assist with B12 absorption.
 Again, Lithium needs to be added very slowly and only in small doses.
 More information on Lithium can be found in this Dr. Amy Yasko video.

 Those dealing with B12 issues and chronic illnesses like ME/CFS will be interested in this excellent video of a presentation by Dr. Rich Van Konynenburg that I came across this week, which covers impaired detoxification capacity.
 Note that it is in three parts and the video is in English even though the website is in Swedish.
 If you have MTHFR, no doubt there is going to be something in here that is of interest to you.
 I am finding the B12 connection to be extremely interesting.
 It seems that so many aspects of chronic illness and impaired health are impacted by B12.
 With the prevalence of MTHFR mutations in the population, I think more people need to become aware of B vitamin deficiencies and how they are impacting their health, if not now, then in the future.
+Here is a post that helps you find out what type of B12 you should be using (very important!)

 I will also continue to make healthy lifestyle adjustments that are essential for my recovery from adrenal fatigue.
 I’ll be creating posts about these in the coming weeks so that I may share some things that I’m doing that may help you on your own health journey.